Most organizations manage work and make decisions using electronic information.

-Most organizations are increasingly managing work, and making decisions using electronic information.
-Organizations need electronic records that are reliable, authentic, usable, and accessible.
-But with the shift from paper to digital information, many organizations find that their current electronic records are insufficient to support their business needs, or that they are in danger of losing access to those records.
+With the shift from paper to digital information, many organizations find current electronic records are insufficient to support business needs, or that records access is in danger of being lost.

 * This material is based upon work supported in part by the National Historical Publications and Records Commission under Grant No. 96023.